feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 We could go crazy and add background skins, icons, the ability to customize the which field from the item that the label text comes from, and many more things.
 We're going to keep it simple for now to avoid making thing confusing with extra complexity.

-For this example, we're creating an item renderer for a [`List`](list.html) component, but it will be virtually the exact same process to create an item renderer, header renderer, or footer renderer for a [`GroupedList`](grouped-list.html) component.
+For this example, we're creating an item renderer for a [`List`](list.html) component, but it will be virtually the exact same process to create an item renderer for a [`Tree`](tree.html) or [`GroupedList`](grouped-list.html) component (or even a header renderer or footer renderer for a [`GroupedList`](grouped-list.html)).
 You simply need to change the interface that you implement.
-For example, instead of the [`IListItemRenderer`](../api-reference/feathers/controls/renderers/IListItemRenderer.html) interface, you might implement the [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) interface.
+For example, instead of the [`IListItemRenderer`](../api-reference/feathers/controls/renderers/IListItemRenderer.html) interface, you might implement the [`ITreeItemRenderer`](../api-reference/feathers/controls/renderers/ITreeItemRenderer.html) or [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) interface.

 ## Implementation Details